Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Applications and Evolution of Scene Graphs in Surgery

 \paragraph{Generative AI and Controllable Simulation} A significant new application domain has emerged where scene graphs are used to control generative AI.
 Moving beyond analysis, models like \textbf{SurGrID} and \textbf{VISAGE} leverage scene graphs and action triplets to condition diffusion models, enabling the high-fidelity, controllable synthesis of surgical images and videos \citep{Frisch.2025, Yeganeh.2025}.
 By interactively modifying the scene graph, users can precisely control the generated content, offering unprecedented potential for realistic surgical training simulators and data augmentation.

 \paragraph{Multimodality and Egocentric Perspectives as a Standard} The field is now embedding multimodality and multi-perspective views as core principles for achieving robustness.
-The development of comprehensive, synchronized multimodal datasets like \textbf{MM-OR}, which includes egocentric video, is pivotal for training these next-generation models \citep{Ozsoy.2025}.
-This fusion of complementary information—such as vision with kinematics, as explored by \citet{Bai.2025} through adversarial learning—produces richer context awareness and more resilient systems that can handle corrupted data or domain shifts.
-This holistic approach, integrating the surgeon's first-person perspective \citep{Rodin.2024} with external views, realizes the vision of comprehensive representations like the MSSG \citep{Ozsoy.2021}.
+The development of comprehensive, synchronized multimodal datasets like \textbf{MM-OR} is pivotal for training these next-generation models \citep{Ozsoy.2025}.
+This fusion of complementary information, such as vision with kinematics, as explored by \citet{Bai.2025} through adversarial learning, produces richer context awareness and more resilient systems that can handle corrupted data or domain shifts.
+This holistic approach, integrating the surgeon's first-person perspective \citep{Rodin.2024, Fujii.2024} with external views, brings the field closer to realizing the vision of comprehensive representations like the MSSG \citep{Ozsoy.2021}.

+\paragraph{Distinction from General Surgical LLMs} It is important to situate these developments within the broader landscape of surgical AI.
+While recent works like Surgical-Mamba or Surgery-R1 utilize Large Language Models (LLMs) for surgical QA and reasoning, these models typically operate on global image tokens or pure text.
+This review distinguishes itself by focusing on \textit{Scene Graphs}, which provide the \textbf{explicit, structured, and spatially-grounded intermediate representation} that pure LLMs often lack.
+While generalist LLMs offer broad reasoning, Scene Graphs offer the grounded precision required for safety-critical tasks like robotic control, where hallucination is not an option.